 - History of heart disease or stroke

-If you fall into any of these high-risk categories, and your OB-GYN or primary care physician failed to order appropriate screening tests, or misread test results, you may have a case of medical negligence against the provider.
+If you fall into any of the high-risk categories listed above, and your OB-GYN or primary care physician failed to order appropriate screening tests, or misread test results, you may have a case of medical negligence against the provider.

 Approximately 120,000 babies in the United States are born each year with a birth defect.
 Yet modern medical practice makes prenatal tests available for virtually every potential health condition that can affect a newborn.